geonetwork/geonetwork-ui/docs/guide/configure.md

 ⚠️ **WARNING**: `'resourceType'` filter has been deprecated, please use `'recordKind'` instead.
 Using both filters is not recommended as it may imply some inconsistencies in the page results. `'resourceType'` filter will fetch records of all type (instead of `featureCatalog`), whereas `'recordKind'` filter will fetch `datasets` (wich are `datasets`, `featureCatalog` that are `datasets`, and `series`), `services` and `reuse` (`application` and all kind of `map`).

-⚠️ **Breaking change**: Record of type featureCatalog are not retrieve anymore.
+⚠️ **Breaking change**: Record of type featureCatalog are not retrieved anymore.

 - `[[search_preset]]` (multiple, optional)